Part 1: Exploring & Planning

 In the beginning...

 The rush of nostalgia gave me an idea for a story.
-I first jotted them into Google Docs, thinking someday it could be used for a game idea or a children's book.
-Ideally it would be illustrated, but I wasn’t confident in my drawing abilities to pull something like that... at most maybe little sketches just for visual support...
+I first jotted them down in Google Docs, thinking someday it could be used for a video game concept or a children's book.
+Ideally I would illustrate it, but I wasn’t confident in my drawing abilities to pull off something like that... at most maybe little doodles just for visual support...

 Pencil sketch of a Lion looking out a window